You can work while you receive Social Security retirement (or survivors) benefits. When you do, it could mean a higher benefit for you in the future.

 How much can I earn and still get benefits?

 If you are younger than full retirement age and make more than the yearly earnings limit, your earnings may reduce your benefit amount.
-(If you were born between 1/2/1943 and 1/1/1955, your full retirement age is 66 years.)
+(Full retirement age is 66 for people born between 1943 and 1954.
+Beginning with 1955, two months are added for every birth year until the full retirement age reaches 67 for people born in 1960 or later.)

 Note: If your earnings will be over the limit for the year but you will be retired for part of the year, we have a special rule that applies to earnings for one year.
 The special rule lets us pay a full Social Security check for any whole month we consider you retired, regardless of your yearly earnings.